mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 No, I couldn't do that.
 I'd never finish my story.

-I admitted to myself that I was simply procrastinating, but the only way I was able to stop obsessing about my dirty keyboard was to make a deal with myself that I'd clean it for real once the story was done.
+I admitted to myself that I was simply procrastinating, but the only way I could stop was to make a deal with myself that I'd deal with it for real after submitting the story.

 ## Gig economy to the rescue